New Prescribing Powers – GP-AI

 I am all for not speaking to anyone anyway, so learning that GPs will have new prescribing powers that could allow millions of patients to get medical help without having to see a GP, under government proposals, is basically music to my ears.

 Regulators will be asked to consider extending responsibilities to thousands of medical assistants as part of efforts to radically reform healthcare (I hope this does not mean receptionists, your problem should only be discussed with a doctor or AI robot).

 Ministers believe that the measures could reduce pressures on GP services, increasing the number of patients treated without seeing a doctor, while speeding up access for those who need to see one (again if they are implying receptionists, then they need to be medically trained to make diagnoses).

 The ministers also hope that the changes would allow GPs to focus more time on the most complex cases and the elderly, reducing the number of patients ending up in A&E.

-It is about time that the NHS gets their act together and make GP surgeries redundant.
+It is about time that the NHS gets its act together and makes GP surgeries redundant.